 Virco's product offering consists primarily of items manufactured by Virco, complemented with products sourced from other furniture manufacturers to fill any gaps in product manufactured by the Company.
-The Company has served the education industry for over 73 years and over this time developed products to address a variety of classroom management trends, from collaborative learning to individual and combination desks facilitating distancing and classroom control.
+The Company has served the education industry for over 75 years and over this time developed products to address a variety of classroom management trends, from collaborative learning to individual and combination desks facilitating distancing and classroom control.
 The pandemic caused a noticeable change in the types of products requested by educators.
-In fiscal 2021 we experienced an increase in the demand for individual desks.
+In fiscal 2021, we experienced an increase in the demand for individual desks.
 In fiscal 2022, demand began to return to products supporting collaborative learning.
-This trend continued through fiscal 2023.
+This trend continued through fiscal 2023, 2024, and 2025.
 Our product offerings are continually enhanced with an ongoing new product development program that incorporates internally developed products as well as product lines developed with accomplished designers.
 Finally, management continues to hone Virco's ability to forecast, finance, manufacture, warehouse, deliver and install furniture within the relatively narrow delivery window associated with the highly seasonal demand for education sales.
 The educational sales market is extremely seasonal.
-Historically, Virco ships approximately 50% of its annual revenue in the months of June, July, and August.
-In fiscal 2022, the seasonal peak was distorted due to severe supply chain interruptions, labor shortages, and COVID-19 related employee absences and the Company delivered slightly less than 40% of sales during June, July, and August.
+In fiscal 2024 and 2025, approximately 47% - 49% of the Company's total sales were delivered in June, July, and August.
 During periods of traditional seasonality, average weekly shipments during July and August can be as great as six times the level of average weekly shipments in the winter months.
 Virco's substantial warehouse space allows the Company to build and ship adequate inventories to service this narrow delivery window for the education market.